cce-bigdataintro-1160/CEBD-1160-spring-2019/8-ml.md

 ##### Preparing the data
 * Data preparation and cleaning can be one of the most time consuming part of a ML process
 * The first step is to visualize and make sure that you have a conceptual understanding of what each column represents towards your final objective.
 All tools we learned in the last classes are essential in this step:
-  * pandas DataFrames summaries and statistics
+  * pandas DataFrames summaries, statistics and correlation
   * plotting datasets techniques

 * The next steps involves data manipulation operations to minimize noise and prepare the dataset for sklearn, that uses only numerical features: